 Paul’s quotations from Jeremiah are just a small, slightly summarised section: “Let the one who boasts, boast in the Lord” (1 Corinthians 1:31 and 2 Corinthians 10:17).

-The longest quotation from Jeremiah in the New Testament is in Hebrews 8:8-12, and half of the passage is quoted again in Hebrews 10:16-17.
+The longest quotation from Jeremiah in the New Testament is in Hebrews 8:8-12.
+Half of the passage is quoted again in Hebrews 10:16-17.
 Jeremiah 31:31-34 is the source of the quotation, and speaks of a time when God will write his laws within his people so that no more teaching about God’s laws will be required – everyone will know them.

-Jeremiah’s words were written a long time ago, and much of what he said spoke of a future which is now past, but some of his words are still to be fulfilled.
+Jeremiah’s words were written a long time ago, and much of what he said spoke of a future which is now past.
+Some of his words, however, are still to be fulfilled.

 Some of the quotations from Jeremiah in the New Testament have not been mentioned yet, so here is a more complete list: